Artemis program: Spacesuits

+The OCSS, developed by the David Clark Company, functions as a contingency safety system for the Orion spacecraft, providing pressurized life support for up to 144 hours in the event of cabin depressurization.
+The suits are primarily colored international orange, a high-visibility shade used to aid recovery operations by improving visibility against ocean and sky backgrounds.
+Each suit is custom-fitted and incorporates flotation devices for post-splashdown survival.

+Development of NASA's Exploration Extravehicular Mobility Unit (xEMU) encountered delays; a 2021 audit by the NASA Office of Inspector General found it would not be ready before 2025.
+In response, NASA shifted to a commercial services model and selected Axiom Space and Collins Aerospace in 2022 to develop lunar spacesuits.
+Collins later withdrew from the contract in 2024.

+Development has since focused on the Axiom Extravehicular Mobility Unit (AxEMU), which entered critical design review and testing in 2024.
+By February 2026, the suit had passed internal reviews and was undergoing further evaluation by NASA, with assembly of the first flight unit underway following pressurized and underwater mobility testing at the Neutral Buoyancy Laboratory.
+NASA plans to conduct an in-space demonstration of the AxEMU aboard the International Space Station in 2027, where the suit could be used during a spacewalk.
+NASA also plans to fly an AxEMU on Artemis III, where astronauts are expected to conduct hardware interface evaluations with at least one commercial lunar lander.

 Criticism

 The Artemis program has received criticism from several space professionals.

-Mark Whittington, who is a contributor to The Hill and an author of several space exploration studies, stated in an article that the "lunar orbit project doesn't help us get back to the Moon".
+Mark Whittington, who is a contributor to The Hill and an author of several space exploration studies, was critical of the lunar gateway component, stating in an article that the "lunar orbit project doesn't help us get back to the Moon".

-Aerospace engineer, author, and Mars Society founder Robert Zubrin has voiced his distaste for the Gateway, which is part of the Artemis program as of 2027.
-He presented an alternative approach to a 2024 crewed lunar landing called "Moon Direct", a successor to his proposed Mars Direct.
-His vision phases out the SLS and Orion, replacing them with the SpaceX launch vehicles and SpaceX Dragon 2.
-It proposes using a heavy ferry/lander that would be refueled on the lunar surface via in situ resource utilization and transfer the crew from LEO to the lunar surface.
-The concept bears a heavy resemblance to NASA's own Space Transportation System proposal from the 1970s.
+Aerospace engineer, author, and Mars Society founder Robert Zubrin disliked the Lunar Gateway component of Artemis prior to its cancellation.
+He presented an alternative approach to a 2024 crewed lander called "Moon Direct", a proposed successor to his Mars Direct.
+Zubrin envisions phasing out the SLS and Orion, replacing them with the SpaceX launch vehicles and the SpaceX Dragon 2.
+This would see ferry-lander refueling on the lunar surface via in situ resource utilization with crew transfer from LEO to the lunar surface.
+The concept resembles NASA's own Space Transportation System proposal from the 1970s.

-Apollo 11 astronaut Buzz Aldrin disagrees with NASA's current goals and priorities, including their plans for a lunar outpost.
-He questioned the benefit of the idea to "send a crew to an intermediate point in space, pick up a lander there and go down".
-However, Aldrin expressed support for Robert Zubrin's "Moon Direct" concept which involves lunar landers traveling from Earth orbit to the lunar surface and back.

-The program attracted criticism for the fact that at least 15 launches will be required to refuel HLS in orbit per crewed mission.
+At least 15 launches will be required to refuel HLS in orbit per crewed mission.
 In 2024, SpaceX's Jennifer Jensen stated on a call that Starship HLS will require ten launches.
+Apollo 11 astronaut Buzz Aldrin disagrees with NASA's lunar outpost plan.
+He questioned the benefit of NASA to "send a crew to an intermediate point in space, pick up a lander there and go down."
+Aldrin has expressed support for Zubrin's "Moon Direct".